TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 > *they only care about getting sales, about money! they're not in it for the craft! those filthy devrels*

-other engineers get to hide away in their hidey hole and "just build stuff", *for the love of the craft*, right?
+other engineers get to hide away in their hidey hole and "just build stuff", *for the love of the craft*, right? they're *so different* to devrels, right?

 no no i don't think so